-We’ve all seen it: waterfall projects that deliver the wrong thing, too late.
-So we understand the appeal of the Agile method, delivering working software sooner, so the intended users—our clients and their customers—can provide feedback that steers us to deliver the right thing.
-Agile reporting tools also help us estimate how long the work will take, which makes it possible to deliver on time.
+Software development that uses a waterfall method is likely to deliver the wrong thing, too late.
+The intent of the Agile method is to deliver working software sooner, so the intended users—our clients and their customers—can provide feedback that steers us to deliver the right thing.

 This week, I’m attending a few days of training in agile software development, in an Innovel course titled Lean, Agile and Scrum for Project Managers and IT Leadership.

 My first exposure to agile was in Desiree Sy‘s 2005 presentation, Strategy and Tactics for Agile Design: A design case study, to the Usability Professionals Association (UPA) annual conference in Montreal, Canada.
 It was a popular presentation then, and UPA-conference attendees continue to be interested in agile methods now.
 This year, at the UPA conference in Portland, USA, a roomful of usability analysts and user-experience practitioners discussed the challenges that agile methods present to their practice.
 One of the panellists told the room: “Agile is a response to the classic development problem: delivering the wrong product, too late.”
 There was lots of uncomfortable laugher at this.
 Then came the second, thought-provoking sentence: “Agile shines a light on the rest of us, since we are now on the critical path.”
 Wow!
 So it’s no longer developers, but designers, usability analysts, etc, who are holding up the schedule?